davep/flounder_score/README.md

 ## Building and testing

-This library is designed to built using `make`, `pipenv` and Python 3.8.
+This library is designed to be built using `make`, `pipenv` and Python 3.8.
 If you have `pipenv` installed and have an installation of Python 3.8 that it can see you should only need to type `make` in the root directory of the repository.

 ```sh